Our Mission and Values

-Experiential education is at the heart of what we do; no lecture can replace hands-on experience.
+Experiential education is the heart of what we do; no lecture can replace hands-on experience.
 Experiences with Mission: Wolf are real and have lasting impact.
-Visitors here don’t forget helping build something, riding out a hail storm in a tipi, or meeting a wolf face-to-face.
+Visitors here don’t forget helping build something, riding out a hail storm in a tipi, or listening to a chorus of wolf howls.

 Our vibrant community of volunteers gives Mission: Wolf an unmistakable character.
 Though we come from different backgrounds, passion for the work we do ties us together.
-We strive to create a joyful atmosphere at Mission: Wolf where your attitude is the most important thing.
+We strive to create a joyful atmosphere at the sanctuary where your attitude is the most important thing.
 We learn from each other every day and cultivate humility, a cooperative spirit, and a sense of humor.

 Respect for Animals

 Humans have tremendous conflict with wild animals and even our own pets.
 At Mission: Wolf, we teach basic body language and animal behavior in an effort to help improve human-animal relationships.
 Developing an understanding of how to interact with animals is key to our peaceful coexistence.

 A strong environmental ethic permeates everything we do at Mission: Wolf.
 Whether it’s a mountain wilderness or a city park, people benefit from connection with nature.
 We develop these connections between people and the Earth and inspire future stewards of our environment.
 We believe that when you care about the Earth on a personal level, you will work to protect it.